 This page contains information that will assist Business majors and minors determining how to integrate study abroad into their Brandeis careers.
 Generally, students who study abroad for one semester have little difficulty completing the Business major or minor.
 Those who choose to study abroad for an entire year will have to work with their advisor or the Study Abroad Liaison to develop a plan that will allow them to finish the major on time, but this is possible.

 Sample of Approved Programs with Business Coursework

-CIEE/ Business and Culture Program - Amsterdam, Netherlands
+Business and Economics in Maastricht - Maastricht, Netherlands

 Visit the Brandeis Approved Programs List to review a comprehensive list of programs that offer Business coursework.
-Click on "Advanced Search" to filter options or search for unique program traits like internships or research.
-Additional programs might have acceptable coursework, but this list shows the primary locations where Business courses may be available.
+You can also filter options or search for unique program traits like internships or research.
+Additional programs might have acceptable coursework, but this list shows the primary locations where BUS courses may be available.

 Receiving Credit in Business

 Students wishing to receive credit in Business for coursework done off-campus during the academic year should discuss these plans with the Study Abroad Liaison.
 All students as part of their application process for either a summer or semester term abroad will be required to have a course proposal reviewed by the department if they wish to receive credit in that major/minor.
 For the semester, this is an initial conversation and students should continue to discuss plans with the department as they have more course information (syllabi, etc.).
 For the summer, courses are pre-approved.
 Upon return, semester students should complete the Petition to Request Substitution for a Requirement form for final and formal review.